abhilashreddyy/NLP_project/PITCHME.md

 +++
 ###Pseudo Code
 * Reading from excel file .
-  * Initially checking dimensions of file .
+  * Initally checking dimensions of file .
   * read entire file column wise .
 * Send async request to cloud services .
-  * cloud services returns objects of sentiment, keywords, topics
 * Generate Word cloud .
-  * Using keywords and topic
+  * Uisng keywords
-* Generate pie chart .
+* Generate piechart .
   * count positive negative and neutral sentences
-  * project them on pie chart
+  * project them on piechart
-+++
-* appends sentiment and keyword info to excel file .
+* Write sentimet and keyword info to excel file .
-* create a csv file with most relevant sentences for a set of keywords
+*
 ---
 ###Reading from file
 * decides no of columns by considering no of headings